Phone-GWP-group

 So, without further ado, here are the 13 key considerations when selecting the colour of your packaging:

-• Stick to core brand colours.
+• Stick to your core brand colours.

 • Consider your brand positioning.

-• Consider product positioning.
+• Consider your product positioning.

 • Communicate purpose and personality through colour.